-Interactive Digital, a subsidiary of Alpha issued the above convertible corporate bonds, the conversion options were separated from the liabilities, and the equity and liabilities components were recognized separately as follows:
+Interactive Digital Technologies Inc., a subsidiary of Alpha issued the above convertible corporate bonds, the conversion options were separated from the liabilities, and the equity and liabilities components were recognized separately as follows:

-Subjects A Amount Total amounts of convertible corporate bonds issued \$ 600,000 Fair value of embedded non-equity derivative issued (2,040) Cost of issuing (5,000) Fair value of bonds payable issued (569,041) Equity component - conversion options \$ 23,919
+Subjects A Amount Total amounts of convertible corporate bonds issued \$ 600,000 Fair value of embedded non-equity derivative issued (2,040) Cost of Issuing (5,000) Fair value of bonds payable issued (569,041) Equity component - conversion options \$ 23,919

-After the separation of the above-mentioned embedded derivatives, the effective interest rate of Interactive Digital Technologies Inc.'s unsecured ocnvertible corporate bonds was 1.7%.
+After the separation of the above-mentioned embedded derivatives, the effective interest rate of Interactive Digital Technologies Inc.'s unsecured convertible corporate bonds was 1.7%.

 B. In response to future operational needs, Interactive Digital Technologies Inc. intends to purchase office buildings and warehouses.
-The Financial Supervision and Administration Commission of the Executive Yuan approved the issuance on November 6, 2019.
+The Financial Supervision and Administration Commission of the Executive Yuan approved the issuance (letter No. 1080334564 of the Financial Management Certificate) on November 6, 2019.
 The first unsecured convertible corporate bonds are issued under the following conditions: